Staghorn Fern Kokedama

 • Light: Bright, indirect light

-• Water: When soil at base of plant feels barely moist, submerge entire moss ball in room temperature water until fully saturated
+• Water: When moss ball feels dry and lightweight, run under room temperature water until fully saturated.

 • Considerations: Staghorn ferns love humidity.
 Mist your kokedama regularly.
 For more information, check out our Staghorn Care Guide.